yashhhgupta/ToDo-assignment/README.md

 - Users can rearrange tasks by drag and drop inside the board.
 - Users can rearrange tasks by drag and drop between boards.

+## Questions
+- If a user can create and edit stages for a particular board.
+For example instead of Open > In Progress > Done if they want the stages of their task board to be Read > Working > Reviewing > Completed.
+- If users can comment on tasks.
+- How will you do error handling?

+## Answers

+- In order to achieve this, we can create an end point for editing the board stages.
+We can also create a UI(form) for the same similar to Edit task form and call that end point.
+All the tasks in the table with that board will be updated with the new stages.
+- In order to achieve this, we can create a new end point for adding comments to a task.
+We can create a new comments table where we can store comments, commentID and PostID referencing to the Post in post table.
+Similarly for deleting a comment we can search for the commentID and delete it from the comments table.
+- We can do the following things for error handling
+    - We can use try catch blocks for handling errors.
+    - We can create a new end point for logging errors.
+We can pass the error message and the error to the end point.
+    - We can create special components that catch JS errors during rendering and display it to user.

 ## How to use
 `npm install`
 <br>